Regnareb/Better-Qwerty/README.md

 # Better-Qwerty
-A Qwerty with accentuated letters as dead keys.
+A Qwerty with accentuated letters as dead keys. <br />
+Open the .klc file with Microsoft Keyboard Layout Creator or just download the install package in the releases.

 ![Keyboard Layout](keyboard_layout.png)